boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week6.md

 </details>

-b) From the general expression, write the simplify equation if one assumes: steady-state, no advection, horizontal homogeneity and the turbulent transport of $\overline{\theta'^{~2}}$ is neglectable.
+b) From the general expression, write the simplified equation if one assumes: steady-state, no advection, horizontal homogeneity and the turbulent transport of $\overline{\theta'^{~2}}$ is neglectable.

 <details>